 Later, back at the station, Courtney and I were responsible for documenting the two officers specifically engaged in what is officially known as an “officer-involved shooting.”
 Any time there’s an OIS, photographic documentation of the officer or officers is required.
 One of the main elements of that documentation is imaging the officer on all sides in the clothing they were wearing, as they were wearing it, at the time of the incident.
 This is so later, in court, if there is any question that the officer couldn’t be identified as law enforcement, there’s proof of the uniform, insignia, and other elements of how they looked, to refute or confirm the concern.
 These two officers posed no concern.
 They were in full tactical gear.
 “Needs must when the devil drives” and someone is shooting up a neighborhood.

 We also counted the rounds from their magazines.
 The spares they had and the ones in their weapons.
 An accounting was required.
 We checked if they were injured, so we could document that, too.
 Everything must be documented.

 I asked the second officer we processed how many rounds he had started with and if he was hurt.
 He came back at me with condescension, “I have no idea.”

 Some magazines only had a few rounds in them.
-I learned that day of the need for a tactical change.
+I learned that day the concept of a tactical change.
 In the heat of battle, you can’t run out of ammunition; you change magazines before you do.

 The final task was processing the officers’ weapons.
 They were now evidence, and when I picked them up, I remember being acutely aware of how heavy they were.
 Heavy in a material way, but heavy in the way that’s necessary for what they were and what they’d just done.
 Guns have the hum of menace.
-Not enough people respect that hum…nor hear it.
+Not enough people respect that hum … or hear it.

 Photo by Toxic Player